FlaxEngine/FlaxDocs/manual/graphics/post-effects/index.md

 ## Using post effects

-As you can see in a picture below using postFx can dramatically change look of the game.
+As you can see in the picture below, using postFx can dramatically change look of the game.

 ![Post Process Effects](media/postFx-compare.png)